Skip to content

 Nong Khiaw local market

-I always like to visit local markets to see something new and Nong Khiaw is no exception.
-It’s actually not that different from some local markets around Yunnan (here my travel guide) since geographically they are very similar, especially in the southern part of Yunnan, in the Xishuangbanna area.
+I always like to visit local markets to see something new, and Nong Khiaw is no exception.
+It’s not that different from some local markets around Yunnan (here is my travel guide) since they are geographically similar, especially in the southern part of Yunnan, in the Xishuangbanna area.
 The market is only open for a few hours in the early morning.
 Ask your guesthouse for the exact location.

 Final thoughts about Nong Khiaw

-After coming back from my trip I have mixed feelings about this small village on the bank of the Ou River.
+After returning from my trip, I have mixed feelings about this small village on the bank of the Ou River.
 While most people try to sell it as an off-the-beaten-track destination, the truth is that it’s far from being a remote paradise with no tourists.
-There are plenty of accommodations and lots of tourists all doing the same tours.
-True, it’s a bit hard to get there due to the limited number of buses and minivans leaving Luang Prabang but Nong Khiaw is not an untouched place.
+There is plenty of accommodation, and many tourists do the same tours.
+It’s hard to get there due to the limited number of buses and minivans leaving Luang Prabang, but Nong Khiaw is not an untouched place.

-You’ll see plenty of backpackers everywhere despite being a very small village.
-You’ll also find bars where you can find cocktails and happy hour offers.
+You’ll see plenty of backpackers everywhere despite being a tiny village.
+You’ll also find bars with cocktails and happy hour offers.

-This being said I think it has its charm especially if you think that the village was almost completely wiped out by the USA during the Vietnam War and Laos became the country to receive the highest number of bombs per capita in the world.
-So tourism is actually a great way to improve the lives of the local people.
-Just don’t expect to be one of the few tourists to adventure here because this is simply not the case.
+This being said, I think it has its charm, especially if you think that the village was almost completely wiped out by the USA during the Vietnam War, and Laos became the country to receive the highest number of bombs per capita in the world.
+So tourism is a great way to improve the lives of the local people.
+Don’t expect to be one of the few tourists to adventure here, though, because this is not true.

-Here you can find some other pictures I took in Laos.
-Here my travel guide to Vang Vieng, in Laos.
+Here, you can find some other pictures I took in Laos.
+Here is my travel guide to Vang Vieng in Laos.

 Leave a Reply